rrwick/Porechop/README.md

 If Porechop is run with the output file specified using `-o`, it will display progress info to stdout.
 It will try to deduce the format of the output reads using the output filename (can handle `.fastq`, `.fastq.gz`, `.fasta` and `.fasta.gz`).
 The `--format` option can be used to override this automatic detection.

 Alternately, you can run Porechop with `-b` which specifies a directory for barcode bins.
 Porechop will then make separate read files in this directory for each barcode sequence (see [Barcode demultiplexing](#barcode-demultiplexing) for more details on the process).
-The files will be named using the barcode name or 'none' if no barcode call was made (e.g. `NB01.fastq.gz`, `NB02.fastq.gz`, `none.fastq.gz`).
+The files will be named using the barcode name or "none" if no barcode call was made (e.g. `NB01.fastq.gz`, `NB02.fastq.gz`, `none.fastq.gz`).
 The reads will be outputted in either FASTA or FASTQ format, as determined by the input read format or the `--format` option, and are always gzipped.

 If Porechop is run without `-o` or `-b`, then it will output the trimmed reads to stdout and print its progress info to stderr.
 The output format of the reads will be FASTA/FASTQ based on the input reads, or else can be specified using `--format`.